Integrate Protectimus Two-Factor Authentication (2FA/MFA) with Your RADIUS Network

 - Compatible with any software of device supporting RADIUS authentication including but not confined to the listed below;

-- Compatible with Cisco ACS / ISE / ISR / Catalyst / SSH Network Device Access;
+- Allows to set up two-factor authentication for Cisco ACS / ISE / ISR / Catalyst / SSH Network Device Access;

-- Compatible with Citrix ADC (NetScaler ADC), Citrix Gateway (NetScaler Gateway), Citrix Virtual Desktops (XenDesktop), Citrix Virtual Apps (XenApp);
+- Allows to set up two-factor authentication for Citrix ADC (NetScaler ADC), Citrix Gateway (NetScaler Gateway), Citrix Virtual Desktops (XenDesktop), Citrix Virtual Apps (XenApp);

-- Compatible with VMware Horizon View (VDI), VMware Horizon Cloud DaaS (VDI), VMware vCenter Server;
+- Allows to set up two-factor authentication for VMware Horizon View (VDI), VMware Horizon Cloud DaaS (VDI), VMware vCenter Server;

-- Compatible with Juniper and Pulse Secure SSL VPN;
+- Allows to set up two-factor authentication for Juniper and Pulse Secure SSL VPN;

-- Compatible with Palo Alto IPSEC and SSL VPN;
+- Allows to set up two-factor authentication for Palo Alto IPSEC and SSL VPN;

-- Compatible with Check Point Remote Access VPN;
+- Allows to set up two-factor authentication for Check Point Remote Access VPN;

-- Compatible with SonicWALL TZ, NSA, Aventail series;
+- Allows to set up two-factor authentication for SonicWALL TZ, NSA, Aventail series;

 - Allows integrating with any SMS provider of your choice using SMPP;